This article is a work in progress. // "Contrasting Strategies" by Tim Hjersted (CC 4.0)

 Despite its small size and relative obscurity, RAM's militant posture made it a target.
 By 1965, undercover FBI agents had infiltrated the organization.
 In June 1967, police rounded up seventeen RAM members in predawn raids.
 In September 1967, seven members were charged with conspiring to assassinate leaders, blow up city hall, and poison the police force.

-Here's the critical detail: Charges consisted of conspiracy and intent based on fiery speeches or militant rhetoric rather than acts committed.
-The testimony of informers was the primary evidence.
-In spring 1967, J. Edgar Hoover called Max Stanford "the most dangerous man in America."
+Here's the critical detail: The charges were mostly conspiracy and intent, built heavily on informant testimony about alleged plots and fiery speeches or militant rhetoric—rather than any actual violent acts committed.
+In spring 1967, J. Edgar Hoover branded Max Stanford "the most dangerous man in America.

 With most of the leadership in prison, under surveillance, or in hiding, RAM collapsed in 1968—having achieved none of its revolutionary goals.